About Project 10

 These initiatives will help provide the training, technical assistance, and resources for personnel throughout the state who are working to improve the future success of students with disabilities.

 Project 10 is housed at the University of South Florida St. Petersburg's (USFSP) College of Education.
-Mary Podmostko, Ed.D., and Lori Garcia, Ph.D., serve as the Co-Directors of the project.
-Mary was previously the Assistant Director of Project 10, and Lori served as the Regional Transition Representative for 18 school districts in Northwest Florida.
-They have extensive experience directing state and national projects in the area of transition of youth with disabilities as well as providing technical assistance and professional development.
+Lori Garcia, Ph.D., is the Director and Co-Principal Investigator of the project; she previously served as the Regional Transition Representative for 18 school districts in Northwest Florida.
+Lori has experience directing projects in the area of transition of youth with disabilities as well as providing technical assistance and professional development.
 Harold "Bill" Heller, Ph.D., serves as Co-Principal Investigator of Project 10.
 Bill is a tenured faculty member at USFSP and has served as a multiple-term Representative in the Florida State House.
 Judith White, Secondary Transition Specialist with the Florida Department of Education, Bureau of Exceptional Education and Student Services, serves as the project liaison.

 Be sure to bookmark this Project 10 website!!